Kong/terraform-provider-konnect/docs/resources/gateway_route_expression.md

 - `created_at` (Number) Unix epoch when the resource was created.
 - `expression` (String) Use Router Expression to perform route match.
 This option is only available when `router_flavor` is set to `expressions`.
 - `https_redirect_status_code` (Number) The status code Kong responds with when all properties of a Route match except the protocol i.e. if the protocol of the request is `HTTP` instead of `HTTPS`. `Location` header is injected by Kong if the field is set to 301, 302, 307 or 308.
-Note: This config applies only if the Route is configured to only accept the `https` protocol. must be one of ["426", "301", "302", "307", "308"]
+Note: This config applies only if the Route is configured to only accept the `https` protocol.
+Default: 426; must be one of ["426", "301", "302", "307", "308"]
 - `name` (String) The name of the Route.
 Route names must be unique, and they are case sensitive.
 For example, there can be two different Routes named "test" and "Test".
 - `path_handling` (String) Controls how the Service path, Route path and requested path are combined when sending a request to the upstream.
-See above for a detailed description of each behavior. must be one of ["v0", "v1"]
+See above for a detailed description of each behavior.
+Default: "v0"; must be one of ["v0", "v1"]
 - `preserve_host` (Boolean) When matching a Route via one of the `hosts` domain names, use the request `Host` header in the upstream request headers.
 If set to `false`, the upstream `Host` header will be that of the Service's `host`.
+Default: false
-- `priority` (Number)
+- `priority` (Number) Default: 0
 - `protocols` (List of String) An array of the protocols this Route should allow.
 See the [Route Object](#route-object) section for a list of accepted protocols.
 When set to only `"https"`, HTTP requests are answered with an upgrade error.
 When set to only `"http"`, HTTPS requests are answered with an error.
 - `request_buffering` (Boolean) Whether to enable request body buffering or not.
 With HTTP 1.1, it may make sense to turn this off on services that receive data with chunked transfer encoding.
+Default: true
 - `response_buffering` (Boolean) Whether to enable response body buffering or not.
 With HTTP 1.1, it may make sense to turn this off on services that send data with chunked transfer encoding.
+Default: true
 - `service` (Attributes) The Service this Route is associated to.
 This is where the Route proxies traffic to. (see [below for nested schema](#nestedatt--service))
 - `strip_path` (Boolean) When matching a Route via one of the `paths`, strip the matching prefix from the upstream request URL.
+Default: true
 - `tags` (List of String) An optional set of strings associated with the Route for grouping and filtering.
 - `updated_at` (Number) Unix epoch when the resource was last updated.